AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - Qualified as Full Professor in Economic Statistics by the Italian Ministry of Education (disciplinary field 13/D2).
 - Qualified as Associate Professor in Econometrics by the Italian Ministry of Education (disciplinary field 13/P5).

+# Current teaching
+- 2023-24: Applied Econometrics; course for the Master degree in Statistical Methods and Applications; Sapienza University of Rome, Italy.
+- 2022-24: Econometrics; course for the Bachelor degrees in Statistics, Economics and Society, and in Statistics, Economics, Finance and Insurance; Sapienza University of Rome, Italy.

 # Publications
 <!---
 ## Articles (peer-reviewed)